Rachel King’s short fiction has appeared in

 Her poetry chapbook Between Work and Light is available from Dancing Girl Press.

-She is currently working on a short novel about a female Uber driver/Portlander
+She is currently working on a short novel about an Uber driver/Portlander

 witnessing her sister relapse into anorexia, and a collection of linked stories about factory workers

 trying to survive in a wealthy area of the United States.

 Over the past several years, she has been searching for a home for Tree Line,